collective/collective.ifttt/docs/Configuring_Your_IFTTT_Secret_Key.rst

 .. _configure_ifttt_secret_key:

-Configuring a Plone Site with an IFTTT Secret Key
+Configure a Plone Site with an IFTTT Secret Key
 =================================================

 IFTTT supports push notification, which can be leveraged to get instant notifications from a Plone site.